 Suicide and Mental Health

 People commit — or attempt — suicide for a variety of reasons that are often very individual.
-However, there are some trends and common factors that can help identify people who may be at risk.
+However, there are some trends and common risk factors for suicide that can help identify people who may be in danger.

 - 42% had a relationship problem